domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 May I please get an "F." for the homies?
 Esp. all the fallen soldiers. ("F." is Internet slang in solidarity for all that's terrible in the world.)

-You do you.
+You do you, and try not to disturb others in the process.
 Embrace what's uniquely you.
-Don't be afraid to let it out; even if others see and judge you for it.
+Don't be afraid to let it out, even if others happen to see and judge you for it.
 Make it good!

 Every day, do at least one activity that scares you.